-- 1. Academic concerns related to program or course requirements, policies, grades, course content, or Faculty conduct.
+- Academic concerns related to program or course requirements, policies, grades, course content, or Faculty conduct.
 (Program or classroom related.) - Administrative concerns related to Seminary operations, policies, services, or an administrator/staff member's conduct.
 (Non-program or classroom related.) - 3.
-Financial concerns related to tuition, fees, billing, payment plans, collections, or any issues concerning purchases made at the Seminary. - Peer concerns related to another student's conduct that directly and adversely affects the student.
-(For circumstances where students are not directly and adversely affected but would like to report any suspicious activity, then they may reach out to their Advisor.)
+Financial concerns related to tuition, fees, billing, payment plans, collections, or any issues concerning financial matters. - 4.
+Peer concerns related to another student's conduct that directly and adversely affects the student.
+(For circumstances where students are not directly and adversely affected, they may reach out to their Advisor.)